pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 **Available since:** 5.0.0

-Stop a timer, returns `REDISMODULE_OK` if the timer was found, belonged to the calling module, and was stopped, otherwise `REDISMODULE_ERR` is returned.
+Stop a timer, returns `PHARMAVILLAGEMODULE_OK` if the timer was found, belonged to the calling module, and was stopped, otherwise `PHARMAVILLAGEMODULE_ERR` is returned.
 If not NULL, the data pointer is set to the value of the data argument when the timer was created.